-Employees in the unit shall have access to the County's flexible spending account program, which provides employees with the options of dependent care assistance benefits with a calendar year maximum of \$5,000, and medical expense reimbursement benefits with a calendar year maximum of \$2,400.
+The County will provide a flexible spending account, which provides employees with the options of dependent care assistance with a calendar year maximum of \$5,000, and unreimbursed medical expenses with an allowance of the IRS maximum established in the prior calendar year.
 The County shall maintain this plan in compliance with IRC §125.
-Employee premiums for flexible spending account benefits shall be deducted on a pre-tax basis from employee pay.
+Employee premiums for flexible spending account benefits shall be deducted on a pretax basis from employee pay.